Professor Gail Davies

 External Examiner Positions

-I am currently External Examiner for the Geography/Environmental Studies module group at The Open University (2016-2020).
+I was External Examiner for the Geography/Environmental Studies module group at The Open University (2016-2020).

 I have previously worked as external examiner for the Undergraduate Honours Degree in Geography at the University of Oxford (2012-2015), the MA in Nature, Society and Environmental Governance, University of Oxford (2016-2019), the MA in Society, Technology and Nature in the Faculty of Arts and Social Sciences at Lancaster University (2010-2016) and the MA in Geography (Research Methods at Durham University (2010-2013).